fullcalendar/fullcalendar-docs/_docs-v4/event-model/event-parsing.md

 <tr>
 <th>extendedProps</th>
 <td markdown='1'>
-A plain object of miscellaneous other properties you want to store.
-Will be directly transferred to the `extendedProps` hash in each [Event Object](event-object).
-It is often useful to use these props in a custom [eventRender callback](eventRender).
+Object.
+A plain object with any miscellaneous properties.
+It will be directly transferred to the `extendedProps` hash in each [Event Object](event-object).
+Often, these props are useful in a custom [eventRender callback](eventRender).
 </td>
 </tr>

 <tr>
-<th><em>any other prop!</em></th>
+<th><em>any other property!</em></th>
 <td markdown='1'>
-Every other non-standard prop will be transferred over to the `extendedProps` hash in the [Event Object](event-object).
+Every other non-standard property will be transferred over to the `extendedProps` hash in the [Event Object](event-object).
 However, it is recommended to explicitly define these in the `extendedProps` hash.
 </td>
 </tr>